 Why March is the Best Time to Visit Fairbanks Alaska

-But isn’t it cold??
-But shouldn’t I visit in the summer?
-I might be the only person to tell you that March is the best time to visit Fairbanks Alaska but it’s absolutely true.
-Stay with me here and remember that I lived in Fairbanks for four years before you decide I’m nuts.
+I might be the only person to tell you that March is the best time to visit Fairbanks Alaska but it’s true.
+Stay with me here and remember that I lived in Fairbanks for years and still visit regularly (in the winter) before you decide I’m nuts.

 Fairbanks in winter is absolutely magical but the middle of winter (December, January, early February) can be bitterly cold and it’s harder to enjoy everything Fairbanks has to offer.
-Late February and March is absolutely perfect, with longer days and slightly less frigid temperatures
+March is absolutely perfect, with longer days and slightly less frigid temperatures.
+This article is specifically about the month of March and my Fairbanks in winter guide includes even more information about where to stay and some of my favorite restaurants for winter.

-Fairbanks is such a unique place it makes sense to visit it when the things that make it unique are on display at their absolute finest and that time is NOT the peak summer tourist season!
+Fairbanks is such a unique place it makes sense to visit it when the things that make it unique are on display at their absolute finest.

-5. NO BUGS!!
-Interior Alaska has epic mosquitoes and a great strategy for avoiding them is visiting when everything is frozen!
+4. NO BUGS!!
+Interior Alaska has epic mosquitoes and a great strategy for avoiding them is visiting when everything is frozen

 You can visit the Ice museum at Chena Hot springs year round, but it's extra fun in winter.
 In the ice museum you can enjoy a drink in an ice martini glass in an ice bar!